andrekimani1/faq/Readme.md

 #Title

-It is a simmple frequently asked questions(faq) test for web development!
+It is a simple frequently asked questions(faq) test for web development!

 ##Subheader